Rares8921/Personal-Projects/README.md

 # Welcome to My GitHub Repository!

 👋 **Greetings!**
-I'm Rares8921, and I welcome you to explore my GitHub profile.
+I'm Rares, and I welcome you to explore my GitHub profile.
 I am a passionate and detail-oriented software developer, with a strong focus on writing clean, efficient, and maintainable code.
 Over the years, I have accumulated experience across various domains, including artificial intelligence, system programming, game development, and web technologies.

 ## 🔍 Overview